RECOGNIZING

 - Hazing is inappropriate inclusion; team bonding is appropriate inclusion.[8]

-- Even if behavior seems harmless or if athletes willingly participate, it is still Hazing according to the SafeSport Code if it subjects another person, physically, mentally, emotionally, or psychologically to anything that may endanger, abuse, humiliate, degrade or intimidate the person as a condition of joining or being socially accepted by a group, team, or organization.
+- Even if behavior seems harmless or if an athlete willingly participates, it is still Hazing according to the SafeSport Code if it subjects another person, physically, mentally, emotionally, or psychologically to anything that may endanger, abuse, humiliate, degrade or intimidate the person as a condition of joining or being socially accepted by a group, team, or organization.

 Scenarios